Do you get lost looking at the hundreds of heating lamp options for reptiles?

 This Exo Terra basking lamp is an affordable product without many extra features.

-It merely produces good heat and light, so check this product out if this is all you want.
+It merely produces good heat and bright light, so check this product out if this is all you want.

 The incandescent light comes in different wattage amounts, including: